Call Us

 It’s important to make a conscious effort to eat more healthily in the New Year, and try not to overeat.
 Not only does this have obvious physical health benefits, but a healthy diet that’s full of vitamins and nutrients can also have positive effects on your mental wellbeing.
 Research suggests that foods that are rich in folic acid (such as avocado and spinach), and omega-3 acids (such as salmon and tuna), can improve your mood and lower stress and anxiety.

-It’s so easy when we’re feeling stressed or low to reach for the junk food, but you can help to alleviate some of these negative feelings by simply eating well.
+It’s so easy when we’re feeling stressed to reach for the junk food, but you can help to alleviate some of these negative feelings by simply eating well.

 Get plenty of sleep

-The average adult needs around eight hours of sleep a night to be fully rested.
+The average adult needs around 7 to 8 hours of sleep a night to be fully rested.
 The following steps can help you to achieve this as often as possible:

 • Try to avoid napping during the day, as this can mean that you struggle to get to sleep at night, and can have a negative impact on your routine

-• Avoid electronic devices such as computers, mobiles and tablets within 30-60 minutes of your target bedtime.
+• Avoid electronic devices such as computers, mobiles and tablets within 30 to 60 minutes of your target bedtime.
 These devices give off light which can be overly stimulating and keep you awake.
 If you want to read before bed, make sure you read from an actual book or magazine, as opposed to a screen.
 Again, these steps can improve the quality of your sleep

 3. Get yourself 'out there'